xinam-is-not-a-miner/GravityCoin/doc/build-unix.md

 Notes
 -----
-The release is built with GCC and then "strip hexxcoind" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip GravityCoind" to strip the debug symbols, which reduces the executable size by about 90%.